 Genuineness may be an assortment of decisions that we’ve to create daily.
 It’s regarding the decision to show up and be real.
 The selection to be honest and allow our true selves be seen.

 We cannot be discriminating in numbing our emotions.
 Because, if we tend to numb the painful emotions, we also tend to inherently numb the positive emotions.

 One of the greatest obstructions to connect is the social significance we put on doing it alone.
 Somewhere down the line, we have tend to equate success with not requiring anyone.
 A significant number of us are willing to provide assistance, however we are terribly reluctant to connect for help when we require it for ourselves.
 It is as though we have partitioned the world into “the individuals who offer assistance” and “the individuals who need assistance.”
 The fact of the matter is that we are both.

 If we have a purpose, when overcoming adversity or surviving a trauma, or handling stress, it permits us to develop an understanding to move forward.
 Without any meaning or perspective, it becomes easy to lose hope, start numbing our emotions, or become overcome by our circumstances.
 We feel diminished, less capable, and totally lost within the face of any struggle.

-Parents MUST remember that the center of spirituality is connection.
+Parents MUST remember that the center of spirituality is connection (for some, it’s reading auras).
 When we tend to believe in that connection, we don’t feel alone.

 If we reach a point when everything falls apart, consider it as a chance to search within and find a way to assemble it back again.